owncloud/ocis/docs/ocis/adr/0008-configuration.md

 #### Config Loading

-Sometimes is desired to decouple the main series of services from an individual instance.
+At times is desired to decouple the main series of services from an individual instance.
 We want to use the runtime to startup all services, then do work only on a single service.
 To achieve that one could use `ocis server && ocis kill proxy && ocis run proxy`.
-This series of commands will 1. load all config from `ocis.yaml`, 2. kill the supervised proxy service and 3. start the same service with the contents from `proxy.yaml`.
+This series of commands will:
+1. load all config from `ocis.yaml`
+2. kill the supervised proxy service
+3. start the same service with the contents from `proxy.yaml`.

 #### Start an extension multiple times with different configs (in Supervised mode)